stringparser/gulp-runtime/docs/README.md

 var gulp = require('gulp-runtime').create();
 ```

-After that just run `gulpfile` with `node` directly from the command line
+After that just run the `gulpfile` with `node` directly from the command line

 ```sh
 node gulpfile.js --tasks default watch serve
 ```

-If no argument are given the `default` task will run instead (as gulp does).
+If no arguments are given the `default` task will run instead (as gulp does).

 - _What about the CLI?_